UniversalDevicesInc-PG3/Virtual/README.md

 ### Updates

 1.2.2 Unlinked Switch and Generic/Dimmer from variable, data and parameter storage to .db for retrieval on restart.
 Hints for Switch, Generic/Dimmer added.
 Please Update Profile and restart the Admin Console.
+No changes to the Temperature nodes.

 1.2.1 Fixed bug that allowed value updates where the value had not changed.
 When changing F to C, C to F or R to P the statistics are automatically reset.